ThisbeSchoJo/ThisbeSchoJo/README.md

   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/git/git-original.svg" width="40" height="40"/>
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/github/github-original.svg" width="40" height="40"/>
 </p>

-### Currently Working On:
-**[Still Strava](https://github.com/ThisbeSchoJo/still-strava)** — A peaceful outdoor social app for logging slow or sedentary nature-based activities like stargazing, foraging, and hammocking.
-Built with **React**, **Flask**, and **PostgreSQL**, it encourages appreciation of the outdoors and makes it easy to share gentle experiences—something I especially valued while recovering from an ankle injury.

 <!--
 **ThisbeSchoJo/ThisbeSchoJo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.